THE SEVEN SACRAMENTS

 The sacrament of Reconciliation is celebrated each Saturday from 4 to 5 p.m., and at other times by appointment with one of the parish priests.

 Communal celebrations of Reconciliation may take place during Advent and/or Lent.
-Visit the Events page for specific information as these seasons approach.
+Specific information is posted as these seasons approach.

 Preparation for Marriage begins with a call to one of the parish priests.
 Until the wedding is scheduled through this contact, no further preparations may take place.
 The priest who schedules the wedding will provide further information about preparing for marriage.